 The ranch land is located next to the Wind River Indian Reservation, where Eastern Shoshone and Northern Arapahoe Native American tribes live, with whom John maintains well-established linkages.

-John prepares to scrimshaw a knife handle while sitting at a desk in a corner of his log cabin which he built.
+John prepares to scrimshaw a knife handle while sitting at a desk in a corner of his log cabin, which he built himself.

 John stands inside a barn where he stores his tack and ranch equipment.

 John ties a rain coat to the back of his saddle.

 John’s western saddle, which he embossed by hand.